JanssenProject/jans/docs/janssen-server/fido/conditional-ui-and-fallback.md

 The check requires two conditions:
 1. `window.PublicKeyCredential` — WebAuthn API is available
-2. `PublicKeyCredential.isConditionalMediationAvailable` — the browser specifically supports
+2. `await PublicKeyCredential.isConditionalMediationAvailable()` — the browser specifically
-   conditional mediation (autofill-driven passkey prompts)
+   supports conditional mediation (autofill-driven passkey prompts).
+This is a static method returning `Promise<boolean>` per the WebAuthn Level 3 spec; it must be awaited, not just checked for existence.

 ### Step 2 — Preparing Assertion Options